-Sonia has served on the Illinois Math and Science Academy Admissions committee, evaluated IMSA student research projects, and was invited to be a judge at the Intel International Science and Engineering Fair (ISEF).
 Her expertise on essay writing was featured in AdmitSee's ebook "99 Successful Admission Essay Excerpts."
+Sonia has also served on the Illinois Math and Science Academy Admissions committee, evaluated IMSA student research projects, and was invited to be a judge at the Intel International Science and Engineering Fair (ISEF).

-Sonia spends significant time serving nonprofit organizations and has done pro bono college coaching work for The Boys and Girls Club of Chicago and the AAUW.
-Ms. Lal was a speaker at the AAUW Dare to Dream education conference for middle-school Latino girls and their mothers in 2012 and 2013.
+Sonia spends significant time serving children and teenagers through various nonprofit organizations and has done pro bono college coaching work for The Boys and Girls Club of Chicago and the American Association of University Women.

 Sonia graduated from Harvard University cum laude with a B.A. in Social Anthropology (Cross-Cultural Studies).
 She also completed coursework at the Harvard Graduate School of Education and the John F. Kennedy School of Government, Harvard’s public policy and public administration school.
 She has a masters degree in education and is certified as a Waldorf grades teacher and Strategic Intervention Coach.